 - How Mexicans Feel about the Holiday: Death is not feared in the Mexican culture, but is seen as part of the cycle of life.
 As Carlos Olmedo explains in the video link below, “For Mexicans, death was part of life.
 For us, it was like going from day to night so we didn’t feel something we were losing; it was just a step more.”
 Instead of being sad, Day of the Dead is a happy celebration, a joyous day to remember all the good memories from times past with your loved ones.

-Ahh – Day of the Dead crafts – so many good ones to choose from.
+Ahh, Day of the Dead crafts – so many good ones to choose from.
 My new favorites, which are much easier than making sugar skulls (no fun to clean up after those), are marshmallow skulls and skull rocks.
 And for the little ones, I love making these skull necklaces out of paper plates – they wear these with pride.

 Don’t forget about Day of the Dead decorations!
-If you have time and energy, you can have your students create an altar in your classroom.
+If you have time and energy, have your students create an altar in your classroom.
 Put boxes or crates on the table that you will be using to create tiers and then cover the tiers with serapes or plastic tablecloths.
 The students can make tissue paper flowers and papel picado.

 Be sure to get your free Day of the Dead Vocabulary and Secret Message Worksheet.
 Access it in my Free Resource Library (plus get lots of other goodies).

 Wishing all of you a wonderful Day of the Dead in Spanish class!